 Knicks vs. Heat Injury Report Today - April 30

-As they ready for Game 1 of the second round of the NBA playoffs against the Miami Heat (44-38), the New York Knicks (47-35) are keeping their eye on four players on the injury report.
-The game starts at 1:00 PM ET on Sunday, April 30 at Madison Square Garden.
+The New York Knicks (47-35) are keeping their eye on four players on the injury report heading into Game 1 of the second round of the NBA playoffs against the Miami Heat (44-38) at Madison Square Garden on Sunday, April 30 at 1:00 PM ET.

 Watch Knicks vs. Heat with Fubo!

-The Knicks head into this game after a 106-95 win against the Cavaliers on Wednesday.
-In the win, Jalen Brunson led the Knicks with 23 points.
+Their last time out, the Knicks won on Wednesday 106-95 against the Cavaliers.
+In the victory, Jalen Brunson led the Knicks with 23 points.

+The Heat's last game on Wednesday ended in a 128-126 victory against the Bucks in overtime.
+Jimmy Butler recorded 42 points, eight rebounds and four assists for the Heat.

 New York Knicks Injury Report Today